Isla is a Senior Lecturer in the School of Law and Co-Director of the University's Centre for Scots Law.

 Isla's expertise and research interests lie in criminal law, justice, evidence and procedure.
 Along with Professor Margaret Ross and Professor James Chalmers, Isla is a co-author of the fifth edition of Walker and Walker: The Law of Evidence in Scotland (Bloomsbury, 2020).
 Her research work has been published in a number of academic journals, and she has been a principal or co-investigator on a number of funded research projects, including by the Scottish Universities Law Institute, Clark Foundation for Legal Education and European Commission.
 She previously contributed to the Scottish Feminist Judgments Project, as the academic commentator on the re-written judgment in Smith v Lees.
-Isla is interested in comparative research, and has been a visiting scholar at Osgoode Hall Law School in Toronto (2018) and a visiting researcher at the University of Queensland (2015).
+Isla is interested in comparative research, and has been a visiting scholar at University College Cork (2023), Osgoode Hall Law School in Toronto (2018) and the University of Queensland (2015).
 Isla is an Associate Researcher of the Scottish Centre for Crime & Justice Research.

 Isla coordinates and/or teaches upon several courses relating to criminal law, justice, and evidence at both undergraduate and postgraduate level.
 She is a Fellow of the Higher Education Academy.

 Memberships and Affiliations